marcelo-nd/nasalSynComs/README.md

 ## Overview

-This repository contains the data and code for the analysis of the paper.
+<p align="justify">This repository contains the data and code for the analysis of the paper.
 There are two main folders: "Code" and "Data".
 The "Code" folder contains scripts for R and running sequencing quality control and taxonomic assignment using Emu.
-The "Data" folder contains all processed data.
+The "Data" folder contains all processed data.</p>

 The raw data (.fastq files) is deposited in the Sequence Read Archive (SRA) of the NCBI with Bioproject accession number: PRJNA1370791.